microsoft/vscode-languageserver-node/README.md

     * Added CompletionItem.range
     * Deprecated CompletionItem.textEdit
   * Breaking changes:
+    * to ensure ordered delivery of notifications and requests the language client now throws if sendRequest, onRequest, sendNotification or onNotification is called before the client is ready.
+Use the isReady() Promise to wait until the client is ready.
     * removed the deprecated module functions on code2Protocol and protocol2Code converters.
 Use the corresponding properties on the LanguageClient instead to get access to the same converters used by the LanguageClient.
     * due to the use of TypeScript 2.0.3 and differences in d.ts generation users of the new version need to move to